LaunchCodeEducation/data-analysis-curriculum/content/assignments/assignment0/submission/_index.md

 1. Under "General Access" click it may still be "Restricted" access, meaning the only people that have been directly added can view the google sheet.
     1. Click on the "Restricted" button and select "Anyone with the link"
     1. To the right, make sure the "Viewer" option is selected.
 This ensures that no one can edit or make changes to your sheet, even if they have access.
-1. Click the "Copy link" button and submit it within Canvas!
+1. Click the *Copy link* button and paste the link within the submission box on the assignment page within Canvas!

 If you have completed the above steps, your sharing options should look similar to the image below: